Custom Words, Affixes and Morphology

 OPPOSITE = s-, -s

-Sound changes can be encoded using the > symbol
+Sound changes can be encoded into an affix tag using the > symbol

 OPPOSITE = a > i

 The sound change step can be combined with affix steps.
 That is why it's important to comma separate the steps.
-In fact it technically has to be a comma + space to distinguish it from commas that have special meaning in RegEx:
+In fact, it technically has to be a comma with a space after it to distinguish it from commas that have special meaning in RegEx:

 A choice between random affixes can be created using the bar symbol |.
 The following rule adds either an -s, -t or -p as the affix:

 Similarly, the resulting sound change can be randomised with the | symbol: